 Over the past few years, my book: Sell Used Books on eBay, Amazon.com and the Internet for Profit, has been one of my top selling books.
 Of all my books, people must like it because, although it comes with a 90-day, money back guarantee, yet has the lowest return rate of any book I sell.
 And, I just reduced the price of the book by $10.00

 Note: My book on selling used books is about learning the online book business.
 It is not a how-to sell on Amazon book.
 If you want to learn how to sell on Amazon, I suggest you look at The Complete Amazon Marketing System.
-I also sell a book on eBay on Amazon.
+I also sell a book on Amazon about selling on eBay.
 It is called Three Weeks to eBay Profits.

 Selling books on eBay, Amazon, and the Internet is one of the easiest online businesses to start.
 The most difficult problem online sellers have today is finding merchandise they can sell at a profit.
 Selling used books solves this problem because there is a ready market for used books-and there is ample supply at great prices, as you will learn.